bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 At the cortical level, we found that the contralateral premotor and bilateral parietal regions showed a stronger representation for consolidated sequences.
 This pattern likely reflects that the tuning of these neural populations to coordinated movements is consolidated early after learning [@makino_transformation_2017;@yokoi_does_2017;@pilgramm_motor_2016], as was previously observed when contrasting sequence that underwent a longer training to new ones [@wiestler_skill_2013].

-Interestingly, however, significant differences at the subcortical level were also found in bilateral putamen and more specifically in its ventral posterior regions, a result consistent with findings from activation studies that reported increased functional activity after consolidation in this structure [@debas_brain_2010;@albouy_hippocampus_2013;@debas_off-line_2014;@fogel_reactivation_2017;@vahdat_network-wide_2017].
+Interestingly, however, significant differences at the subcortical level were found in bilateral putamen and more specifically in its ventral posterior regions, a result consistent with findings from activation studies that reported increased functional activity after consolidation in this structure [@debas_brain_2010;@albouy_hippocampus_2013;@debas_off-line_2014;@fogel_reactivation_2017;@vahdat_network-wide_2017].
 Significant representational changes were also found in the bilateral thalami, and could reflect the relay of information between the cortex and cerebellum, striatum or spinal regions [@haber_cortico-basal_2009;@doyon_contributions_2009].
 Finally, representation changes were detected in the cerebellum, including ipsilateral Lobule IX, shown to correlate with sequential skill performance [@orban_multifaceted_2010;@tomassini_structural_2011] as well as contralateral Crus II which connectivity with prefrontal cortex is thought to support motor functions [@ramnani_primate_2006].
-However, no significant difference was observed in Lobule V of the cerebellum that is known to carry finger somatotopic representations [@wiestler_integration_2011] and shows global activation during practice [@doyon_experience-dependent_2002].
+However, no significant difference was observed in Lobule V of the cerebellum that is known to carry finger somatotopic representations [@wiestler_integration_2011] and to show global activation during practice [@doyon_experience-dependent_2002].

-Concurrently with this representational increases in the above-mentioned network, we found only a few disparate regions that showed decreased sequence discrimination, namely the caudate nuclei, subthalamic nuclei and cerebellar Crus II ipsilaterally as well as bilateral hippocampi.
+Concurrently with the representational increase in the above-mentioned network, we found only a few disparate regions that showed decreased sequence discrimination, namely the caudate nuclei, subthalamic nuclei and cerebellar Crus II ipsilaterally as well as bilateral hippocampi.
 Hippocampal activation in early learning has formerly been hypothesized to support the temporary storage of novel explicitly acquired motor sequence knowledge and to contribute to the reactivations of the distributed network during offline periods and sleep in particular.
-Yet such contribution of the hippocampus has been shown to be progressively disengaging afterward [@albouy_hippocampus_2013], and thus our results support the idea of its transient support role in early MSL, notably in encoding sequential information [@davachi_how_2015].
+Yet such contribution of the hippocampus has been shown to be progressively disengaging afterward [@albouy_hippocampus_2013], and thus our results are consistent with the idea of the hippocampus playing a transient supportive role in early MSL, notably in encoding sequential information [@davachi_how_2015].
 Our findings of a differential implication of dorsomedial and dorsolateral striatum in sequence representation during learning and expression of a mastered skill specifies the changes in activity in these regions in the course of MSL described by earlier studies [@lehericy_distinct_2005;@jankowski_distinct_2009;@francois-brosseau_basal_2009;@kupferschmidt_parallel_2017;@corbit_corticostriatal_2017;@fogel_reactivation_2017;@reithler_continuous_2010].
 Indeed, our results uncover that this shift in activity purports a genuine reorganization of circuits processing sequence-specific information, similar to what was reported at neuronal level in animals [@costa_differential_2004;@yin_dynamic_2009;@miyachi_differential_2002].
-Importantly, the alternate production of different sequences in our task, requires shifting between overlapping set of motor commands, could have further implicated the dorsal striatum in collaboration with prefrontal cortex, as reported in previous studies of set-shifting [@monchi_functional_2006].
+Importantly, the required alternate production of different sequences in our task, requires shifting between overlapping set of motor commands, could have further implicated the dorsal striatum in collaboration with prefrontal cortex, as reported in previous studies of set-shifting [@monchi_functional_2006].

 While our results show that the distributed representational network is reorganized during MSL consolidation, the present study was not designed to investigate the information-content of hippocampal, striatal or cerebellar sequence representations that were previously assessed at cortical level for finger sequences [@wiestler_effector-independent_2014;@kornysheva_human_2014] as well as for larger forearm movements [@haar_effector-invariant_2017].
-Notably, the hypothesized extrinsic and intrinsic skill encoding in hippocampal and striatal systems respectively [@albouy_daytime_2013], remains to be assessed with a dedicated experimental design similar to that used to investigate such representations at the cortical level [@wiestler_effector-independent_2014].
+Notably, the hypothesized extrinsic and intrinsic skill encoding in hippocampal and striatal systems respectively [@albouy_daytime_2013], remains to be assessed with a dedicated experimental design similar to that used by @wiestler_effector-independent_2014 to investigate such representations at the cortical level.

 Importantly, our study investigated the change in neural substrates of sequence representation after limited training and following sleep-dependent consolidation.
 This is in contrast to previous investigations that studied sequences trained intensively for multiple days [@nambu_decoding_2015] and compared their discriminability to that of newly acquired ones [@wiestler_skill_2013].